PhD Candidate, Department of Engineering Cybernetics

 The PhD-position's main objective is to qualify for work in research positions.
-The qualification requirement is completion of a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in engineering cybernetics, automatic control, process systems engineering, applied mathematics or equivalent.
-Background in control theory and numerical methods for control and optimization is a requirement.
-The candidate should have a grade of B or better in terms of NTNU’s grading scale.
-Applicants with no letter grades from previous studies must have an equally good academic foundation.
-Applicants who are unable to meet these criteria may be considered only if they can document that they are particularly suitable candidates for education leading to a PhD degree.
+The qualification requirement is that you have completed a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in Engineering Cybernetics/Control Engineering/Robotics or equivalent education with a grade of B or better in terms of NTNU’s grading scale.
+If you do not have letter grades from previous studies, you must have an equally good academic foundation.
+If you are unable to meet these criteria you may be considered only if you can document that you are particularly suitable for education leading to a PhD degree.

-- We seek a candidate that is motivated and able to engage in theoretical research, interdisciplinary collaboration, have good communication and networking skills, is proactive and forthcoming, and able to work independently if needed.
+We seek a candidate that is motivated and able to engage in interdisciplinary collaboration, have good communication and networking skills and, and who is also able to work independently.

 - exciting and stimulating tasks in a strong international academic environment

 - an open and inclusive work environment with dedicated colleagues

 - favourable terms in the Norwegian Public Service Pension Fund

 Salary and conditions